MiracleLabs/IotWorkshop/README.md

 # Miracle's Completely Hands-On IoT Workshop(Part of the Bring IoT Home Series)

-This repository is for the Miracle Innovation Labs IoT Workshop at Interconnect '16.
+This repository is for the Miracle Innovation Labs IoT Workshop which is part of the Bring IoT Home Series.

 ## Labs Overview